jembi/openhim-mediator-utils/README.md

 * `options.username` - the username of the user to be authenticated
 * `options.password` - the password for the user
 * `options.urn` - the URN of the mediator to send heartbeats for
+* `options.trustSelfSigned` - [optional] boolean which default to false - if set to true, ignore self signed certificate errors (for non-production use)

 It also takes an interval parameter which is the interval to send heartbeats in ms. This parameter default to 10s.